APPLICATIONS CLOSE ON FRIDAY 13th FEBRUARY 2026

 PHILIP GEDDES MEMORIAL PRIZES

-The window for 2025 application submissions is now closed.
+The window for 2026 application submissions is now open.

 The prizes are open to both undergraduate and postgraduate student members of the University.